 Figures 1 to 5 present the results for five different cases.
-Table 1 shows the reduction of computation time (measured as the number of visited nodes) needed to get an optimal solution.
-RLBS reduced computation time for each case (on average by 37.66%).
+Table II shows the reduction of computation time (measured as the number of visited nodes) needed to get an optimal solution.
+RLBS reduced computation time for each case (on average by 87.94%) while ADS reduced it for only 2 cases (with an average of 31.00%).

 As in industrial context we usually do not have time to wait for the optimal solution, we also wanted to consider the time needed to get solutions of intermediate qualities.
-Table 2 shows, for each case, the average time needed to get a solution of any given quality.
-The last column shows that on average, for all problems and all needed solution qualities, the expected improvement of computation time is 33.46%.
+Table III shows, for each case, the average time needed to get a solution of any given quality.
+The last column shows that on average, for all problems and all needed solution qualities, the expected improvement of computation time provided by RLBS is 84.49%.
+ADS reduces the average computation time to get a solution of a given quality by 38.03% on average.